IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Clock skipping: The sender or receiver clock can occasionally skip.
 Handling of this is implemented in {{SCReAM-CPP-implementation}}.

-* The target bitrate given by SCReAMv2 is the bitrate including the RTP and Forward Error Correction (FEC) overhead.
+* The target bitrate given by SCReAMv2 is the bitrate including the data unit and Forward Error Correction (FEC) overhead.
 The media encoder SHOULD take this overhead into account when the media bitrate is set.
-This means that the media coder bitrate SHOULD be computed as: media_rate = target_bitrate - rtp_plus_fec_overhead_bitrate It is not necessary to make a 100% perfect compensation for the overhead, as the SCReAM algorithm will inherently compensate for moderate errors.
+This means that the media coder bitrate SHOULD be computed as: media_rate = target_bitrate - data_unit_plus_fec_overhead_bitrate It is not necessary to make a 100% perfect compensation for the overhead, as the SCReAM algorithm will inherently compensate for moderate errors.
 Under-compensating for the overhead has the effect of increasing jitter, while overcompensating will cause the bottleneck